 At Scrumbles, we have first-hand experience of the power of probiotics for dogs.
-After on and off problems, our vet prescribed us a probiotic paste to calm down our pets’ sensitive stomachs.
-And to our amazement it worked!

 We spent a long time reading up on gut health and probiotics.
 Our research highlighted how probiotics for dogs are hugely beneficial as part of their daily diet.
 Read on to uncover the benefits of probiotics and how they impact your pooch.